You might not be able to dictate corporate culture, says Ron Ashkenas on his HBR.org blog, but he insists you can influence it.

 Ashkenas shares an old joke about a CEO who attends a presentation on corporate culture and then asks his head of HR to "get me one of those things".

-So given this, how can leaders get people to think and act the way they want them to?
+So how can leaders get people to think and act the way they want them to?
 Ashkenas says they can't.
-He maintains that "culture is not a 'goal' to be mandated, but the outcome of a collective set of behaviours".
 Nevertheless, leaders can shape the culture of their companies by influencing those behaviours in several ways.
 The author advocates a three-step approach, as follows:

-2) Demonstrate how new cultural behaviours can advance the business.
+2) Show how new behaviours can help the business.
 Work with your team to apply the behaviours to a specific project that needs acceleration or improvement.
 Set the team a specific stretch goal over a limited period while making a clear effort to bring the new culture to life.

 You Can't Dictate Culture – But You Can Influence It